What is Free Cash Flow from EBITDA?

 To arrive at free cash flow to the firm from EBITDA, we can perform the following steps:

 The first three quantities make EBITDA change into Earnings before taxes.
-We add the depreciation & amortization expense to the earnings because it is a non-cash expense.
-The working capital that is initially fed to operations is eventually gained back, causing it to be added to the free cash flows.
+Next, we add the depreciation and amortization expense to the earnings because it is non-cash expense.
+Finally, the working capital initially fed to operations is eventually gained back, causing it to be added to the free cash flows.

 Locating these items on the company’s financial statements is simple.
 On the income statement, you get interest expense and taxes.
-The capital expenditure can be traced from the cash flow statement, and so can the depreciation and amortization expense.
-Whereas, the changes in working capital can either be obtained from the supporting schedule of working capital or from the cash flow statement.
+One can trace the capital expenditure from the cash flow statement, and the depreciation and amortization expense.
+At the same time, the changes in working capital can either be obtained from the supporting schedule of working capital or the cash flow statement.
 The net borrowings, being a function of issued debt and repaid debt, can be deduced from the cash flow statement.

 Examples of Free Cash Flow from EBITDA (with Excel Template)